-(A) The board of examiners of nursing home administrators, or a government or private entity under contract with the board to administer examinations for licensure as a nursing home administrator, shall admit to an examination any candidate who:
+(A) The board of executives of long-term services and supports, or a government or private entity under contract with the board to administer examinations for licensure as a nursing home administrator, shall admit to an examination any candidate who:

 (1) Pays the application fee of fifty dollars;

 (2) Submits evidence of good moral character and suitability;

 (3) Is at least eighteen years of age;

 (4) Has completed educational requirements and work experience satisfactory to the board;